JackWhiteGit/HDESDK_Java_proj/README.md

 HelpDeskEddy Java Android SDK
 ==================

-This page gives you the basic steps for getting up and running with the Support SDK.
+This page gives you the basic steps for getting up and running with the HelpDeskEddy SDK.

 ## The SDK has the following requirements: